Student Information & Resources

 Optimal Set-up

-Three Thunderbolt 4 ports, HDMI port, SDXC card slot, MagSafe 3 port
+- Two Thunderbolt/USB 4 ports, HDMI port, SDXC card slot, headphone jack, MagSafe 3 port

 Additional items